Brown Sugar Carrots are a super easy, no-bake side ready in under 20 minutes. Say yes to veggies at the dinner table with this sweet and savory dish!

 - Salt, pepper, cinnamon, pumpkin pie spice, or other spices can be added to taste.

-- Butter can be substituted with margarine, coconut oil, or other vegan options, salt may be needed for flavor when using coconut oil.
+- Butter can be replaced with margarine, coconut oil, or other vegan options, salt may be needed for flavor when using coconut oil.

 - Glaze can be increased by increasing butter and brown sugar.
-Do not increase the water.
+However, do not increase the water.